 After rough grading and before topsoil replacement, Enbridge will decompact the subsoil in actively cultivated areas (as directed by Enbridge in conformance with the required regulatory authorizations and all applicable federal, state and local regulations governing this activity) to relieve soil compaction and promote root penetration as described in Section 1.18.
 Decompaction may also occur on improved upland temporary access roads as appropriate.
-On public lands and MDNR-administered access roads, Enbridge will add tillage radish as part of a temporary or permanent seed mix (see Section 7.5) to assist with decompaction as appropriate depending on site conditions and timing.
+On public lands and MDNR-administered access roads, Enbridge will use tillage radish either as a temporary cover crop prior to permanent seeding, or as part of the permanent seed mix (see Section 7.5) to assist with decompaction as appropriate depending on site conditions and timing.
 Tillage radishes do not do well in poorly-drained soils prone to water logging or during extended wet periods.
 Enbridge will not utilize deep tillage devices or chisel plows on public lands.